SynBioDex/SBOL-examples/SBOL/best-practices/BP011/README.md

 - If the part insert replaces a drop-out sequence in the backbone, then the drop-out sequence should be excluded from the part in backbone construct by excluding its range in the `sourceLocation` properties of the backbone `SubComponent`.

 - The representation of the part extract from a part in backbone is much like that of the part insert.
-If the part extract has no flanking sequences, then the part extract is simply the `Component` for the part.
+If the part extract has no flanking sequences, then the part extract is simply the `Component` for the part core.
 If the part extract includes flanking sequences, then the part extract is represented by a `Component` that includes both the part and its flanking sequences as features.
 In some cases, the part extract is identical to the part insert, in which case the same `Component` can be used to represent both.
+Open backbone and open part in backbone are the same, but with the starting point being the backbone or part in backbone in stead of the part insert.

 ### Assembly <a name="assembly"></a>